Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 What you see Most likely cause Check this first

-🟡 Brown slimy roots Water temperature too high Confirm temp is below 72°F (22°C)
+🟤 Brown, slimy roots Water too warm, therefore low oxygen Confirm the water sits below 72°F (22°C)

-🟡 Yellowing lower leaves pH drift causing nutrient lockout Test pH, adjust to 5.5 to 6.5
+🟡 Yellowing lower leaves pH drift causing lockout Test pH first, then adjust to 5.5 to 6.5

-🟡 Tall, weak, pale stems Insufficient lighting Lower light to 6 to 8 inches above canopy
+🌿 Tall, weak, pale stems Light too far away for a woody herb Lower it to 4 to 6 inches above the canopy

 🩹 Dealing With Browning Roots

-1. Remove the affected plant from the jar immediately.
+1. Lift the plant out of the jar straight away.

-2. Rinse the roots under lukewarm tap water to remove slime without damaging healthy tissue.
+2. Rinse the roots under lukewarm water to clear the slime without tearing healthy tissue.

-3. Trim the darkest, mushiest sections with sterilized scissors.
+3. Trim the darkest, mushiest sections with sterilised scissors.

-4. Sterilize the jar with diluted hydrogen peroxide and rinse completely.
+4. Sterilise the jar with diluted 3% hydrogen peroxide, then rinse it clean.

-5. Refill with fresh pH-balanced water at a lower EC of around EC 1.2 to help the plant recover.
+5. Refill at a lower EC 1.2 so the plant can recover before you feed normally again.

 Side-by-side comparison of healthy bright white hydroponic thyme roots held by a feminine hand on the left versus dark brown slimy root rot on the right